u16052642/thrive_erp_documentation/documentation-16.0/content/applications/general/auth/google.rst

       :alt: OAuth client id selection.

 #.
 Select :guilabel:`Web Application` as the :guilabel:`Application Type`.
 Now, configure the
-   allowed pages on which Odoo will be redirected.
+   allowed pages on which Thrive Bureau ERP will be redirected.

    In order to achieve this, in the :guilabel:`Authorized redirect URIs` field, enter the database's domain immediately followed by `/auth_oauth/signin`.
 For example:
-   `https://mydomain.odoo.com/auth_oauth/signin`, then click on :guilabel:`Create`.
+   `https://mydomain.Thrive Bureau ERP.com/auth_oauth/signin`, then click on :guilabel:`Create`.

 #.
 Now that the *OAuth client* has been created, a screen will appear with the :guilabel:`Client ID`
    and :guilabel:`Client Secret`.
-Copy the :guilabel:`Client ID` for later, as it will be necessary for the configuration in Odoo, which will be covered in the following steps.
+Copy the :guilabel:`Client ID` for later, as it will be necessary for the configuration in Thrive Bureau ERP, which will be covered in the following steps.

-.. _google-sign-in/auth-odoo:
+.. _google-sign-in/auth-Thrive Bureau ERP:

-Google Authentication on Odoo
+Google Authentication on Thrive Bureau ERP
 -----------------------------

 .. _google-sign-in/client-id: